zcleve/PHYS3000_Portfoio/charge_system/readme.txt

     of physics to.
 In other words, scripts that understand and handle common 'objects' in physics.
 I.e. force vectors, velocity vectors, acceleration vectors, etc. Blah blah blah, tbc

-1/18/2024
+1/18/2024 - Entry 002 (its 12:30am on 1/19 lol)
 Author: Zackary Cleveland

-        As of today I think I've almost figured out version control?
-This prompt is complete minus the visualization component.
-This update is to consolidate the github and truly try to version control lol.
+        Over the course of today I've done alot.
+I believe I have figured out github, lmao.
+And I added part of the visualization component.
+I've also started writing code with an emphasis on re-usability.
+This can be seen in current progress in my fileStripper.py and vectorMath.py scripts.
+Eventually those will house more and more methods as I approach more and more prompts, and hopefully more script ideas arise too.
+I still need to replace the created methods in vectorMath in nFCS.py, as well as finish out some needed functions.
+I plan on having this prompt done-done and a new git repo started for my reusable scripts tomorrow.